vasconce7os/transire_test_backend/README.md

 ## Requirements
 Java 1.8

 Maven 3.x

-MySQL or mariaDB 5.5 above
+MySQL or mariaDB (version 5.5 above)

 ## Instructions to building
 Clone this project